A Little Foreword

 Amazon listed only one other author who had written anything similar (schoolgirl meets sultry schoolboy – who turns out to be ‘gasp’ an Angel!), so I began forming a story with the help of a long-time friend in 2009.

-So, as I continue to age (now 40 plus VAT) at my desk in Darlington, I am hoping that I can build enough of a writing career to change my future without having to resort to the DeLorean.
+With the sequel underway, I’m now hoping that I can build enough of a writing career to change my future without having to resort to the DeLorean.
 Plutonium is still a little hard to come by…

 Watch this space!